kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ## Visualising genetic associations

-One way to visualise genetic associations is to use the Manhattan plot where the position of the genetic variant is on the x-axis and the -log10 association p-value between the genetic variant and the phenotype (e.g. CD14 fluorescent intensity) is on the y-axis To do this, we firs need to add variant coordinates to the MatrixEQTL results table and filter the CD14 results:
+One way to visualise genetic associations is to use the Manhattan plot where the position of the genetic variant is on the x-axis and the -log10 association p-value between the genetic variant and the phenotype (e.g. CD14 fluorescent intensity) is on the y-axis.
+To do this, we first need to add variant coordinates to the MatrixEQTL results table and filter for CD14 results:

 ```r
   cd14_variants = dplyr::left_join(results$cis$eqtls, genotypes$snpspos, by = c("snps" = "snpid")) %>%